AaronGullickson/lab_project/README.md

 ### Read in the Raw Data

-You will need to write code in the `read_raw_data.R` script that reads in the fixed-width data you just downloaded.
-This code should go under the "Read in raw data" section heading.
+You will need to write code in the `read_raw_data.R` script that reads in the fixed-width datasets you just downloaded.
+There is a section each for the IPUMS and tract data.

+#### Reading in the IPUMS Data

+The IPUMS data is in fixed-width format.
 The codebook should provide you with the information you need to determine the widths necessary for the `read.fwf` command.
+Also, because the data is g-zipped, you will want to access it with the `gzfile("input/name_of_data.dat.gz", open="r")` command.
+Fixed-width data can be slow to read in.
+On my laptop, this data took about five minutes to read.
+YRMV.

 Note that all of the IPUMS variables are coded as numeric values.
-You need to use the codebook to see which categories these numbers correspond to in case of categorical variables.
+You need to use the codebook to see which categories these numbers correspond to in cases of categorical variables.
 There is no need to recode them as factors for this assignment as we will create our own categorical variables in the next assignment.

+Be sure that all of your variables have good variable names.
+Furthermore, to shrink our dataset a little bit, I would like you to subset it so that only cases with a valid MET2013 and SEI (i.e. non-zero value) are kept.
+Once you are satisfied with your dataset, save it to the `output` directory as a CSV file with the name `ipums_data.csv`.

+#### Reading in the Tract Data

+The tract data is in CSV format so it should be easier to load into R. Keep in mind that if you did as I suggested above and added labels in the first row of the CSV, you will need to skip a row when you read in the CSV.

+After you have read in the tract data, I would like you to run the code that is already present in the script to assign metropolitan area ids to each tract.
+These will not be provided in the data from social explorer, but can be determined by cross-referencing state and county ids with metropolitan statistical area ids, which is what this code does.
+You should then remove any tracts with a missing value on met2013 id, because these tracts do not belong to metropolitan statistical areas.

+The annoying thing about the social explorer data is the non-intuitive nature of the variable names.
+There are also a lot of variables that we do not need.
+I would like you to keep only the following variables and to rename them to something more intuitive.

+- `met2013` - keep this name as we will use it to merge datasets later.
+- `met_name` - keep this name
+- `SE_T014_001` - total population in the tract
+- `SE_T014_003` - total population of non-Hispanic whites
+- `SE_T014_004` - total population of non-Hispanic blacks
+- `SE_T025_001` - total population over the age of 25.
+This is used as the denominator for the educational categories that follow
+- `SE_T025_005` - total population over the age of 25 with bachelor's degree.
+- `SE_T025_006` - total population over the age of 25 with master's degree.
+- `SE_T025_007` - total population over the age of 25 with professional degree.
+- `SE_T025_008` - total population over the age of 25 with doctoral degree.
+- `SE_T037_001` - total labor force population
+- `SE_T037_003` - total number of persons unemployed
+- `SE_T133_033` - total number of persons foreign-born

-The IPUMS data file has no headers, so you will need to assign variable names using the `colnames` function after reading in the data (by default, it will give you variable names like "V1").
-Once you are satisfied with the dataset, save it as a CSV file with the name `ipums_data.csv` in the `output` directory.
-For future exercises, it will be quicker to read in the CSV file with proper column names than to repeat this procedure.
+Once you are satisfied with the tract-level data, save it as a CSV file in the `output` directory with the name "tract_data.csv".

 ## Cleaning Data Assignment